tomicooler/garagealarm/README.md

 **doorwatcher**

-A component built with a Raspberry Pico and infra sensor and a LoRa module.
+A component built with a Raspberry Pico and a magnetic sensor and a LoRa module.
-The infra sensor is used to detect whether the door is open or closed.
+The magnetic reed switch is used to detect whether the door is open or closed.
-To save battery the Pico is mostly in dormant mode (deep sleep), it wakes up when the infra sensor's output changes, then sends an open/close message with LoRa.
+To save battery the Pico is mostly in dormant mode (deep sleep), it wakes up when the magnetic switch changes, then sends an open/close message with LoRa.
 I power this component with 3x AA batteries.